sf-playground/inc/README.md

-# A handy guide to financial support for open source.
-*"I do open source work, how do I find funding?"*
+# Commercial Development of Libre Fonts
+*"I want to design type full-time, how do I earn a living while making my work libre?"*

-This document aims to provide an exhaustive list of all the ways that people get paid for open source work.
-Hopefully, projects and contributors will find this helpful in figuring out the best options for them.
+This document aims to provide an exhaustive list of all the ways that people can get paid for developing libre fonts.
+Hopefully, other projects and contributors will find this helpful in figuring out the best options for them.

+Any project might involve several kinds of funding categories.
 The list below is roughly ordered from small to large.
-Each funding category links to several real examples (using topical articles or pages wherever possible instead of just a project's homepage.)
+Each funding category links to several real examples, usually from the software domain (using topical articles or pages wherever possible instead of just a project's homepage.)

-The categories are not mutually exclusive.
-For example, a project might have a foundation but also use crowdfunding to raise money.
-Someone else might do consulting and also have a donation button.
-Etc.
+This document began as a fork of <https://github.com/nayafia/lemonade-stand>

 ---